moneta-rb/moneta/README.md

 * Rails
     * `ActionDispatch::Session::MonetaStore` is a Rails middleware to use Moneta for storing sessions
     * `ActiveSupport::Cache::MonetaStore` is a Rails cache implementation which uses a Moneta store as backend
+* Ramaze
+    * `Ramaze::Cache::Moneta` is integrated into the [Ramaze](http://ramaze.net/) project and allows Ramaze to use Moneta as caching store

 ### Rack